scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable.md

 ### Folds and Folding

-Let's start with a quick recap on the general concept of folding.
+Let's start with a quick recap of the general concept of folding.
 We supply an *accumulator* value and a *binary function* to combine it with each item in the sequence: